1669 eruption of Mount Etna: Geology

 The lavas erupted in 1669 define a sodic hawaiite suite with two distinct acidic and mafic members that were erupted before and after 20 March, respectively.
 These two magmas formed through fractional crystallization processes in different parts of Mount Etna's plumbing system.
 It appears that prior to the 1669 eruption, a batch of more acidic magma was residing underneath Etna.
 A batch of new, more mafic magma that was more buoyant than the residing magma penetrated and traversed the magmatic system, and reached the surface.
 Later, the more acidic magma erupted.
-Magma was accumulating prior to 1669 in the plumbing of Mount Etna; increased volatile content or increased magma volume might have eventually triggered the eruption.
+Magma was accumulating prior to 1669 in the plumbing of Mount Etna and formed a large reservoir that supplied the voluminous eruptions of the 17th century; increased volatile content or increased magma volume might have eventually triggered the 1669 eruption.

 The lava flows of 1669 contain up to 18% bubbles, a large proportion and considerably more than expected from lava flows on the surface that might explain the fluidity of the flows that maintained pahoehoe morphology 16 km from the vents.
 The lava also contains large phenocrysts of plagioclase, as do lavas of other eruptions of the 17th century; these lavas are called cicirara and they often appear at the end of an eruption cycle at Mount Etna.